Medical Disclaimer

 The right amount of Inderal to take for anxiousness depends on a person’s symptoms, body weight, and ability to handle medicines.
 Always talk to a doctor or nurse before starting or changing any medicine.

 A dose of 10–40 mg taken about an hour before an event is typical for people with social or performance anxiety.
-If you have generalized anxiety disorder, you may be told to take a sustained-release dose form once a day.
-The amount must be changed as needed and must be closely watched on a regular basis.
+Your doctor may prescribe a sustained-release dose form once a day if you have generalized anxiety disorder.
+You must adjust the dosage as necessary and regularly monitor it closely.

 When used to treat anxiety, how quickly does propranolol work?